madebymany/css-patterns/README.md

 @extend %unbulleted-list;
 ```

-Removes buttet point styles from a list and it's children.
+Removes bullet point styles from a list and its children.

 ### %unstyled-anchor;